dashpay/docs/docs/user/masternodes/setup-hpmn.rst

 The following methods are available for installing Dash high-performance masternode software:

-- :ref:`dashmate installation <hpmn-setup-install-dashmate>`
+- :ref:`Dashmate installation <hpmn-setup-install-dashmate>`
 - :ref:`Manual installation <hpmn-setup-install-manual>`

 .. _hpmn-setup-install-dashmate:

-dashmate installation
+Dashmate installation
 ---------------------

 Dashmate is a universal tool designed to help you set up and run Dash nodes in a